engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Monitoring informs about the current state and actively warns us about occurring problems.
 Observability describes our ability to investigate system behavior.
 The complexity of observability increases with distributed architectures.

 The data source, aggregation, and content.
 Telemetry data provides context for our observability.
+We need to know what events happen

 Opposed to monitoring third party systems, observing these proves to be difficult.
 When observing systems we request data and knowledge of internal processes, which, if not provided by the original authors, are hard to come by.
 Our industry consolidated data and endpoints to a standard called *OpenTelemetry*, a merger of *OpenTracing* and *OpenCensus*.
 The standard allows us to read and evaluate telemetry data across our proprietary tech and cross-vendor services.
 The three pillars of telemetry data consist of logs, metrics, and traces.

-What gets measured gets managed.
+What gets measured gets managed. vs big data

 ### Logs

-When logging information, we serialize human readable textual information to offer insight on the happenings of our software.
+Logs are a collection of information serialized as human readable text, that provide insight into the happenings of our software.

 Logging data models offer metadata and context for the readable message output. *OpenTelemetry* supplies a standardized schema for a broad spectrum of shared fields.
 For product specific features we extend the schema with our necessary fields.

 For interoperability, we print our logs in a standardized parsable format, typically json.
 For distributed services reading the logs directly from the providing source proves impossible.
 Log aggregation. request id and hop counter additional to time

-Log levels.
-Never print DEBUG levels in production.
-Performance and security.
-Never print sensitive information, regardless of log level.
+Severity levels of log entries indicate the gravity of the stored information.
+The *OpenTelemetry* data model defines the following events, ordered in ascending severity.

 Level | Meaning
 ----- | -------